Tech-at-DU/React-Redux-Timers-Tutorial/P06-List-Timers/readme.md

 }
 ```

-This base for the component imports `useSelector` from `react-redux`.
-This function is used to get your application state from the Redux store.
+This component imports `useSelector` from `react-redux`.
+This function/hook is used to get your application state from the Redux store.

 ## Accessing Application state